Daily Driver Droptop: 1988 Mazda RX7 Cabriolet – Sold?

-November 5, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
+January 14, 2023, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 Here’s the seller’s description: